Fimbles: Related material and spin-offs

 In 2004, The Roly Mo Show began airing on CBeebies.
 As with the original show, this series was also produced by Novel Entertainment and stars Roly Mo and a cast of other characters including Roly's niece Little Bo.
 The Roly Mo Show concentrates on literacy and books and is made as an educational programme.

 Fimbly Songtime, a shortened version of the programme featuring only the songs, has also aired in the past.
 The programme has also erroneously been listed as Fimbles Songtime.

-A radio series titled RockIt's Pocket, featuring the Rockit character, aired on the long-gone CBeebies Radio strand on BBC Radio 7 (now BBC Radio 4 Extra) in 2009.
+A radio series titled Rockit's Pocket, featuring the Rockit character, aired on the long-gone CBeebies Radio strand on BBC Radio 7 (now BBC Radio 4 Extra) in 2009.

 Horrid Henry, another Novel Entertainment program, has referenced the show and characters frequently throughout the series.

 A live touring show produced by BBC Worldwide titled Fimbles Live! - It's A Party toured theatres across the United Kingdom from April–November 2006 and was devised by the playwright and author David Wood CBE.
 The show focused on the characters planning a party, with CBeebies presenter Sarah-Jane Honeywell as the special guest, being the first human to visit Fimble Valley.

+Merchandise

+BBC Worldwide signed a master toy deal with Mattel's Fisher-Price subsidiary for the series in May 2002.